bartolli/ollama-bearer-auth-caddy/README.md

 # Ollama Behind Caddy Proxy

-Caddy server to securely authenticate and proxy requests to a local Ollama instance, utilizing environment-based API key validation for enhanced security.
+Set up a Caddy server to securely authenticate and proxy requests to your local Ollama instance.
+It includes API key validation using a bash script, with keys stored in a config file.

 ## Features